yusakuw/JapaneseKeyboardKit/README.md

 ### Limitation

-Mozc works on a device only, does not work on the simulator.
+~~Mozc works on a device only, does not work on the simulator.~~ Now you can run your it on the iOS simulators.

 [Apache]: http://www.apache.org/licenses/LICENSE-2.0